kaliop-uk/ezmigrationbundle/README.md

 - any change which might have a potential impact on developers _extending_ or _modifying_ the bundle should not happen in patch versions, but it might happen in minor versions.
-Any such change will only be made if there is a compelling reason to do so (ie. mostly because it is required to fix a bug or to make possible implementation of important new functionality) and be documented in the NEWS file.
+Any such change will only be made if there is a compelling reason to do so (ie. mostly because it is required to fix a bug or to make possible implementation of important new functionality) and be documented in the NEWS file

 ## Major version upgrades